 Step 6 Next, paint the light blue (or whatever color you choose) on the entire bottom 2/3.

 Step 7 Paint the very tips (or bottom 1/3) using the darker version of that color.
 It should look almost feather like.
 Be sure to blend.
 Last, rinse out the color.
 I highly suggest washing them out one piece at a time and towel drying well so the colors don’t bleed into each other.
 If they do, you may see a “marbleizing” effect.
 I love when the colors all swirl together like that, but if you’re looking to keep them more defined, keep them away from each other when they’re wet.
 I like to finish up by sealing it with a clear gloss.
 That’s a professional use only product so if you don’t have access to it, you don’t have to do that.
 Blow dry and…Tah Daaah!!

 This is such a fun summer trend and I hope everyone finds their own fun way of doing it.
 This is the time to get creative.
 Once it fades from the sun, pool, beach, or general wear, it becomes a pastel version which I think is equally gorgeous!
 Color care shampoo can help keep your bright color from fading.
 Condition well and again, don’t let the wet strands sit next too each other too long if you don’t want the colors blending.

-Tags: blue, blue hair, ends, hair, hair color, kristin ess, lauren conrad, lauren conrad hair, lauren conrad hair color, pink, pink hair, the beauty department, thebeautydepartment.com, tie-dye, tips
+Tags: blue, blue hair, dark blue, dark pink, diy color, ends, hair, hair color, hair tips, hair trend, hair tutorial, kristin ess, lauren conrad, lauren conrad hair, lauren conrad hair color, light blue, light pink, pink, pink hair, the beauty department, thebeautydepartment.com, tie-dye, tips, trend, tutorial